 Overall Best High-Flow Oxygen Concentrator

 The overall best home oxygen concentrator with high-flow delivery is the Respironics Millennium M10.
 The Millennium M10 offers up to 10 liters of oxygen with the highest oxygen concentration of 92 to 96%.
-It offers the highest oxygen outlet pressure in a range from 10 to 30 PSI.
-Even though the M10 concentrator has the best performance features, it is also the lowest weighing 10 liter machine.
-Noise emissions are in the safe, comfortable zone.
+It provides the strongest oxygen outlet pressure in a range from 10 to 30 PSI.
+Having high outlet pressure allows you to use longer oxygen tubing with your machine.
+Noise emissions are in the "Safe, Comfortable" zone.
 The combination of best performance and lowest price make the Respironics Millennium M10 Oxygen Concentrator the best high-flow concentrator on the market.
 Below is a side-by-side comparison chart of the top high-flow concentrators for sale.

 |8 & 10 Liter Oxygen Concentrators|